Strengthening Civil Society Work

 Costs

-The event is free of charge.
+The event was free of charge.
 If you feel like you want to support the project, feel free to donate though 🙂 https://skills4crisis.org/#get-involved

 Facilitators